Columbus the Hero: Understanding the Man and His Mission

 In the grand Christian drama that seemed destined to play out, Columbus felt he had a special part to play.
 He was a man on a mission, and that mission was the quest to return Jerusalem into Christian hands.
 For Columbus, the road to the liberation of Jerusalem started in the Orient.

 Christopher Columbus, the Grand Admiral of the Ocean Sea.
 Although we have descriptions of how Columbus appeared from his contemporaries, no known portraits of him were painted during his lifetime.
-(Photo Credit: The Mariners' Museum and Park)
+(Photo Credit: Wikimedia Commons)

 Despite being born to no rank and receiving no education, Columbus, as author and commentator Michael Knowles notes, committed himself to “extensive self-instruction into which he would channel his sizable genius.”
 Across his studies, Columbus became familiar with the adventures of the great Italian explorer before him, Marco Polo.
 Among his chronicles, Polo described his travels to Asia in the 13th century, where he spent time in the service of Kublai Khan, the Grand Khan of the Mongol Empire.
 According to Polo, the Grand Khan’s realm was filled with gold, precious gems, spices, exotic animals, and more.
 In one example of this wealth, he wrote that the island of Cipango, what we know today as Japan, had “gold in the greatest abundance, its sources being inexhaustible."
 In addition to the great riches in these lands, Polo also noted that the Grand Khan had been eager to learn of the Christian faith.
 He even lamented that “if the pope had sent out persons duly qualified to preach the gospel, the Great Khan would have embraced Christianity, for which it is certainly known, he had a strong predilection.”